google/gin-config/docs/walkthrough.md

     <tr>
       <td><code>@gin.configurable</code></td>
       <td>Decorator in Python code that registers a function with Gin,
-      automatically making its parameters "configurable".</td>
+      automatically making its parameters configurable.</td>
     </tr>
     <tr>
       <td><code>name.param&nbsp;=&nbsp;value</code></td>
-      <td>Basic syntax of a Gin "binding".
+      <td>Basic syntax of a Gin binding.
 Once this is parsed, when the
       function or class named <code>name</code> is called, it will receive
       <code>value</code> as the value for <code>parameter</code>, unless a
       value is explicitly supplied by the caller.
 Any Python literal may be